 A bootleg recording is an audio or video recording of a performance that was not officially released by the artist or under other legal authority.
 The process of making and distributing such recordings is known as bootlegging.

 A soundboard recording is a term used to describe an unreleased audio recording (usually made by the crew) by connecting a recording device directly to the mixing table (a soundboard).
 Soundboard recordings often have great sound quality and are the next best thing to a official release.

 A audience recording is either a audio or video recording, recorded (as the name would suggest) by someone in the audience.
 The quality may vary, depending on where the person might be seated, but overall it means that the quality is significantly lesser compared to a soundboard or pro-shot recording.

-Consists of recordings that include work in progress versions of certain music tracks, orchestrations and backing tracks, libretto’s and scores and anything else Superstar related.
+Consists of recordings that include work in progress versions of certain songs, orchestrations and backing tracks or any other JCS related audio files that don’t fit anywhere else.